openemr/openemr/API_README.md

 * See the script at tests/api/InternalApiTest.php for examples of internal API use cases.

 ### Endpoints
-Note: FHIR endpoints follow normal FHIR REST endpoints.
-Use `http://localhost:8300/apis/fhir as base URI.`
+OpenEMR standard endpoints Use `http://localhost:8300/apis/ as base URI.`

-_Example:_ `http://localhost:8300/apis/fhir/Patient` returns a Patients bundle resource and etc..
+_Example:_ `http://localhost:8300/apis/api/patient` returns a resource of all Patients.

-#### POST /api/auth
+#### POST /apis/auth

 Obtain an API token with your login (returns an API token).
-For FHIR replace Uri component 'api' with 'fhir':
 Scope must match a site that has been setup in OpenEMR in the /sites/ directory.
 If you haven't created additional sites then 'default' should be the scope.